 Install PySide6 on macOS

-If you already have a working installation of Python 3 on macOS, you can go ahead and install PySide6 as for any other Python package, using the following --
+If you already have a working installation of Python 3 on macOS, you can go ahead and install PySide6 as for any other Python package using pip.

 If you don't have an installation of Python 3, you will need to install one first.
 You can download macOS installers for Python 3 from the Python homepage.
-Once installed, you should be able to use the pip3 install command above to install PySide6.
+Once installed, you should be able to use the commands above to install PySide6.

 Another alternative is to use Homebrew.
 Homebrew is a package manager for command-line software on macOS.
-Homebrew has both Python 3 and PySide6 available in their repositories.
+Homebrew provides Python, but it does not provide a pyside6 formula (so brew install pyside6 will fail with “No available formula”).

 Homebrew -- the missing package manager for macOS